-experienced psychological symptoms (depression, anxiety, PTSD):

-□ felt uncomfortable and/or refrained from participating in class or extracurriculars:

-□ withdrawn or considered withdrawing from your school \\\\\

-□ Other:\\\\\

-The harassment is related to my child's membership in a protected class, specifically [provide description of which protected classes apply and how you know that is why your child is being targeted]:

-I request that the school interview all persons who were involved in or who witnessed the harassment.
-After the investigation, please intervene with the student(s) responsible in order to ensure that the harassment stops.

-Should you have any questions about this request, please contact me at [phone number/email]

-Check and fill out the following information if the parent is a non-native English speaker

-□ I have limited English proficiency.
-I am requesting that the District provide translation and interpretation services for all information related to this allegation of bullying.
-Please provide these services in [insert language]\\\\\
+experienced psychological symptoms (depression, anxiety, PTSD): felt uncomfortable and/or refrained from participating in class or extracurriculars: withdrawn or considered withdrawing from your school Other: rassment is related to my child's membership in a protected class, specifically [provide otion of which protected classes apply and how you know that is why your child is being d]: After th st that the school interview all persons who were involved in or who witnessed the harassment. ne investigation, please intervene with the student(s) responsible in order to ensure that the nent stops. you have any questions about this request, please contact me at [phone number/email] After th st that the school interview all persons who were involved in or who witnessed the harassment. ne investigation, please intervene with the student(s) responsible in order to ensure that the nent stops.
+After th st that the school interview all persons who were involved in or who witnessed the harassment.
+The investigation, please intervene with the student(s) responsible in order to ensure that the ment stops.
+You have any questions about this request, please contact me at [phone number/email] After the harassn Should st that the school interview all persons who were involved in or who witnessed the harassment.
+The investigation, please intervene with the student(s) responsible in order to ensure that the ment stops. you have any questions about this request, please contact me at [phone number/email] Sincerely,

-\ KEEP A COPY OF THIS LETTER FOR YOUR RECORDS.
+^{} KEEP A COPY OF THIS LETTER FOR YOUR RECORDS.
 WE RECOMMEND HAND DELIVERING THIS LETTER OR SENDING IT BY CERTIFIED MAIL, RETURN RECEIPT REQUESTED.
 YOU SHOULD SEND A COPY TO THE SUPERINTENDENT AS WELL.